SPollardMS/OfficeDocs-Exchange/Outlook/cached-exchange-mode.md

 # Plan and configure Cached Exchange Mode in Outlook 2016 for Windows

+Outlook 2016 provides two basic connectivity modes when you are connected to Exchange Server: Cached Exchange Mode and Online Mode.

 > [!NOTE]
 > This article is for IT Pros and admins that are deploying and configuring Outlook 2016 for Windows for users in their enterprises.
 If you're a user trying to configure your Outlook settings, see [Turn on Cached Exchange Mode](https://support.office.com/article/7885af08-9a60-4ec3-850a-e221c1ed0c1c).